sebshader/shadylib/README.txt

+to make & install: 1. check PD_PATH variable in Makefile to point towards the correct Resource/source directory for pd.
-to make & install: type "make install" in this directory
+2. type "make install" in this (shadylib) directory

 This is a pure data library